HiroNewf/Network-Plus-Notes/README.md

     - Easy through packet captures (Can also be easily spoofed)
 - Captive Portals
     - Common for wireless networks
-    - Has a list of allowed device and if you are not on that list it gives you a login screen
+    - Has a list of allowed devices and if you are not on that list it gives you a login screen
         - Once you login you now have access to the network
 - ACL
     - Looks at the packets of allow or disallow traffic